diogro/SBM_manuscript/main.md

 content about the gene network and ask if the resulting groups are assortative.
 Surprisingly, the answer is not always.
-We find assortative and non-assortative modules and a marked difference in the overall modularity in the co-expression networks of two tissues.
+We find assortative and non-assortative modules and a marked difference in the overall modularity in the co-expression networks of the two tissues.

-Modularity, relative independence between groups of complex traits, is often invoked to explain the evolvability of complex phenotypes, and has functioned as a unifying concept at several levels of organization with great success [@Melo2016-yw; @Zelditch2021-ue; @Wagner2007-jt].
+Modularity, relative independence between groups of complex traits, is often invoked to explain the evolvability of complex phenotypes and has functioned as a unifying concept at several levels of organization with great success [@Melo2016-yw; @Zelditch2021-ue; @Wagner2007-jt].
-There is no doubt that there are many biological systems that are indeed modular, and that the origin of these modular patterns lie in functional constraints.
+There is no doubt that there are many biological systems that are indeed modular, and that the origin of these modular patterns lies in functional constraints.
 Traits in an organism need to have some level of integration, of interdependence, to form a functioning individual.